 Inflation.
 That's the general increase in the cost of everyday items.
 Which leads to a gradual decrease in your money's purchasing power.
 Because a dollar doesn't stretch as far when things get more expensive.
-It’s why you have to pay more for a car or home today than your parents did when they were your age.

 A few reasons:

-Economic recovery.
 When the economy starts to pick back up after a downturn (like after a global pandemic), prices tend to go up.
 Because people are more willing to spend when they have more money (hi, stimulus payments).
 And corporations raise prices when people are buying more.

-Changes in weather.
 A ton of commodities (aka raw materials) can be negatively impacted if the weather is too cold or dry.
 That can lead to shortages of goods like corn and wheat.
 And those added costs trickle down to consumers.

-Supply chain disruptions.
 Producing goods is a process.
 And if it breaks down anywhere along the line, it can impact how much of a product is available to the public.
 That can happen when there’s an internal interruption, like a shortage of workers.
 Or an external interruption, like a major storm that prevents a company from being able to distribute its goods.

-Comparison-shop.
 When prices start going up, it’s important to pay close attention to what you’re buying.
 If there’s a cheaper option, try swapping out your usual.
 Your budget says thanks.

-Cut your spending.
 If there are no easy swaps for the products you need, try looking for other ways to cut back so your budget isn’t stretched too thin.
 Look at all your regular monthly expenses to see what you can live without or downgrade.

-Good news: the economy is bouncing back.
-Bad news: that's one reason prices are going up.
+Prices are going up.
 And that means big things for your wallet.
 Understanding the potential impact can help you make smart money moves to deal with inflation.